 Nicolas-Marie-Charles Barbier de la Serre, was born in Valenciennes on 18 May 1767.
 He began an active military career in 1784, eventually becoming an artillery captain.
 He left the army in 1792, and moved to the United States.
 He did not return to France until the beginning of the 19th century.

-He proposed one of these systems, called “Écriture Nocturne” (Night Writing) or Sonography, to the director of the Royal Institute for Blind Youth in 1821, when Louis Braille was a pupil and boarder there.
+He sent instructions and tools for raised-pointed writing to the director of the Royal Institute for Blind Youth in 1821, when Louis Braille was a pupil and boarder there.

 Raised dots, the basis of Braille

-It is usually written that Nicolas-Marie-Charles Barbier de la Serre held this alteration against Louis Braille.
-But in reality, he was never opposed to it.
-Proof of this can be found in a note from Captain Barbier, which he wrote in 1833, after having asked François-René Pignier, director of the Royal Institution for the Young Blind at the time, for a copy of Louis Braille's process: "The author whom I do not know has rightfully earned my esteem by working for the well-being of his companions in misfortune".
-Shortly afterwards, he wrote to Louis Braille to congratulate him, but also expressed regret about him not using a phonetic system like he recommended.
+It is usually written that Charles Barbier had an antagonistic relationship with Louis Braille.
+But in reality, he never opposed Braille’s invention.
+Proof of this can be found in a note from Captain Barbier, which he wrote in 1833, after having asked Alexandre-René Pignier, director of the Royal Institution for the Young Blind at the time, for a copy of Louis Braille's process: "The author whom I do not know has rightfully earned my esteem by working for the well-being of his companions in misfortune".
+Shortly afterwards, he wrote to Louis Braille to congratulate him.

 Captain Barbier de la Serre died in Paris on 22 April 1841 at the age of 73.